Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Results and Discussion

 \section{Results and Discussion}

 Fig.~\ref{MagMR}(a) displays the magnetization ($M$) of \crgb~ as a function of field along the $c$-axis at various temperatures.
 A saturated moment of 1.55$\mu_B$ per Ce is reached at $\muh_S \simeq 0.18$ T and remains constant up to $\muh = 7$ T, at $T=5$ K. The saturation field $H_S$, marked by arrows, decreases as $T$ gets close to $T_C$.
 The linear increase of $M_{C}$ up to the finite $H_S$ indicates the slow polarization of abundant magnetic domains in the zero field (ZF) state.
 We find that the magnetization in $\mathbf H \parallel ab$ is two orders of magnitude smaller than $M$, which highlights the strong uniaxial magnetic anisotropy of the system.
-Fig.~\ref{MagMR}(b) shows the fractional MR (fMR), defined as $\Delta\rho(H)/\rho_0 = [\rho(H)-\rho_0]/\rho_0$, where $\rho$ refers to the longitudinal resistivity, and $\rho_0= \rho(H=0)$ at a given $T$, as shown in the inset.
-The fMR is always negative and its magnitude ranges a few \% in $H<H_S$ below $T_C$.
-Changes in MR for $H>H_S$ become more obvious once $T$ increases close to $T_C$, due to the effective reduction of spin scattering with the conduction electrons in the fully polarized local spin state in $H >H_S$.
-A sharp drop in the $\rho$ vs $T$ plot, shown in the inset and marked by a green arrow, confirms the reduced spin scattering upon ordering.